harvic3/directory/README.md

-# `Project Overview 👽`
+# `Project Presentation 👽`

-Below you will find some of the projects I have played with to evaluate my skills and learn new things.
+> Below you will find a list of personal projects I have worked on that I consider relevant.

 # SSPE (Sevent segments processing engine) 🤖